buddy-compiler/buddy-compiler.github.io/Pages/Documentation/GPUCompilerStack.md

 1. Create an OpBuilder object for building MLIR operations and a SmallVector object for storing serialized objects.

-2. Traverse all target attributes of GPUModuleOp.
+2. Traverse all target attributes of `GPUModuleOp`.
 Each target attribute represents a specific GPU target.

-3. Use the serializeToObject method of the target object to serialize the GPU module into a binary object, and store the serialized result in serializedModule.
+3. Use the `serializeToObject` method of the target object to serialize the GPU module into a binary object, and store the serialized result in serializedModule.
 Search the MLIR source code.
 Currently, there are three objects supported by MLIR that can be serialized, namely: NVVM, ROCDL, and SPIRV.

 ```c++
 LogicalResult moduleSerializer(GPUModuleOp op,